westbrookjack/westbrookjack/README.md

 🦀 Currently learning Rust and modern C++ to build secure and efficient crypto libraries.

 ## 🔧 Current Projects

-- 🔐 `pqc-journey`: My ongoing cryptography engineering roadmap
+- 🔐 `pqc-journey`: My cryptography engineering roadmap (Rust, C++, PQC standards)
-- 🔢 `segrePresentation`: A Macaulay2 package for working with Segre products
+- 🧮 `segrePresentation`: A Macaulay2 package for computing Segre products and presentations of weighted Veronese subrings of graded algebras
 - 📗 `vakil-solutions`: My detailed writeups for *The Rising Sea* by Ravi Vakil

 ## 📫 Reach Me